15831944/FileGrabber/README.md

 4. Auto-update.
 You no longer need to replace the program by your own.
 Eliminate the suspected risk fundamentally!

-Our time table are below:
+Our timetables are listed below:

 | Version | Estimated Release Date  | Status |
 | ---------- | ------------------ | ------------- |